Gmugra/net.cactusthorn.routing/README.md

 ### MessageBodyReaders & MessageBodyReaders

 The library do not provide "complex" MessageBodyReaders/Writers out of the box.
 So, to get support for XML or JSON it need to provide an implementation of MessageBodyReaders/Writers.
-Howerever, such implementations are trivial issue.

 However, such implementations are trivial issue:
 * **json-gson** module as example of _application/json_ MessageBodyReaders & MessageBodyWriter using [GSON](https://github.com/google/gson)